 Roll-offs, sludge boxes, and dump trailers use disposable liners; therefore, no cleaning will be required.
 Disposal of these liners would occur.
 Forklifts, drum handlers, most box trailers and box vans, drum scales, and air compressors do not contact waste and, therefore, do not require cleaning.
 Diaphragm pumps, drum pumps, the sand filter, and the carbon filter require a simple flush or backwash.
-The decontamination of these items would produce rinsate that would need disposal.
+The decontamination of these items would produce rinsate that would be properly disposed of offsite.

-All items that contact waste require cleaning and decontamination.
-These items would be cleaned with a pressure washer and all waste rinsate would be disposed of as well.
-These items include the shredder, tanker, vacuum trucks, skid mount tanks, backhoe/loader, filter press, and solidification unit.
-A pressure washer and suitable cleaning solution will be employed to clean all floors and sumps of the site.
-The areas that generate waste rinsate include the Waste Management Building, Covered Processing Area, and the Waste Processing Building.
-These cleanings will also generate waste rinsate that will require disposal.
-To determine the associated toxicity of the solid/liquid waste, samples will be collected and analyzed before removal from the site.
-These decontamination procedures are required to create safe equipment that can be used again following closure and will be performed by appropriate personnel before the equipment is removed from the site.
+All items that contact waste would require cleaning and decontamination.
+These items would be cleaned with a pressure washer and all waste rinsate would be properly disposed of offsite as well.
+These items include the shredder, tanker, vacuum trucks, skid mount tanks, backhoe/loader, solidification unit, and oil-water separator tank.
+Any used oil remaining in the oil-water separator tank would be disposed of off-site prior to cleaning of the tank.
+A pressure washer and suitable cleaning solution would be employed to clean floors/pavements and sumps at the site.
+The areas where waste rinsate would be generated include the Waste Processing Building and the Staging Area on the Orient Road property.
+These waste rinsate generated from cleaning these areas would be properly disposed of offsite.
+To determine the associated toxicity of the liquid waste, samples would be collected and analyzed before removal from the site.
+To provide a worst-case scenario for closure cost estimating, the total inventory at the site has been assumed to be liquid waste.

+These decontamination procedures are required to create safe equipment that can be used again following closure and would be performed by appropriate personnel before the equipment is removed from the site.